Shard-Labs/PoLido-docs/docs/token-guides/stmatic-superuser-functions.md

 ## Superuser privileges, accounts, and roles

 StMatic token is an upgradable contract.
-The Lido for Polygon DAO can change the implementation with the successful DAO vote.
+TheLido on Polygon DAO can change the implementation with the successful DAO vote.

 StMatic can be stopped by the DAO vote.
 No operations changing StMatic balances can be performed on the stopped contract:
 1. `approve` and `transfer` calls revert;